Read the latest news & commentary from Matt's blog:

-In addition to his work with QNotes, Matt occasionally blogs at his personal website and has contributed to a variety of news and opinion publications.
+In addition to his recent work with QNotes, Matt occasionally blogs at his personal website and has contributed to a variety of news and opinion publications.
 He first started blogging and opinion writing in 2005.
 His first weekly column, “Don’t Ask (I’m Telling),” was published in The Carolinian, UNCG’s campus newspaper, while he was a student there.
 He has since contributed to several other publications, including The Bilerico Project, Pam’s House Blend, Campus Progress/Generation Progress, LGBTQ Nation, The Advocate, CNN Headline News, The Raw Story and others.
 He has also contributed as a freelancer to Out Q News on Sirius/XM Radio and currently contributes to Charlotte’s Creative Loafing.

 Matt has been interviewed by and his reporting work and thoughts on LGBT advocacy have been cited or profiled extensively by local, statewide and national news-media, including The New York Times, Dallas Morning News, The Associated Press, The Seattle Times, BBC World Service, CNN Headline News, USA Today, The Los Angeles Times, The Washington Post, The Christian Post, The Huffington Post and CBS Radio News.

 He has appeared as a special guest on WAMU’s “The Kojo Nnamdi Show,” WFAE’s “Charlotte Talks,” WUNC’s “State of Things,” WBT’s “Keith Larson Show” and others.